nasermirzaei89/nasermirzaei89.github.io/_posts/2021-04-02-why-stackoverflow-reputation-is-bullshit-and-why-its-not.md

 ---
-title: Why Stack Overflow reputation is bullshit! and why it’s not!
+title: Why Stack Overflow reputation is bullshit! and why it's not!
 tags: StackOverflow Reputation GitHub Goodhart_Law
 description: We can misuse some metrics like Stackoverflow reputation or GitHub Stars!
 ---